maehem/javamancer/README.md

 and compression were lacking.
 I really couldn't make sense of it so I gave up.
 A few months later, I had the idea of coding something similar from scratch.
 I wanted to make a Neuromancer-like game with my own characters but set in a very similar world (hacking, BBS, Matrix ICE busting, etc.).
-So I started some experiments with a "room" where a character could walk around, talk to a NPC, had a simple inventory.
-I worked out these constraints over a few months and ended up with something rough but pleasing.
-I started to add rooms to the experiment and soon had a multi room area that the player could walk around and affect the environment.
+So I started some JavaFX object oriented code experiments with a "room" where a character could walk around, talk to a NPC, had a simple inventory.
+I worked out these constraints over a few months and ended up with a game app that was rough but pleasing.
+I started to add rooms to the experiment and soon had a multi room area that the player could walk room to room and affect the environment.
+I now had my own simp[le game engine.
 I also started making notes for my own character and setting.
 Like in Neuromancer PC, my character starts with nothing and the NPCs drop hints about what to do next.
 My setting is also in a cyberpunk future but set in the American South West (go with what you know).
 Different challenges than Chiba City.

 During this process, I'd realized that I had three projects to juggle.
 A Neuromancer PC clone "[Chiba City Blues](https://github.com/maehem/ChibaCityBlues)", my game story idea